James Franck: Middle life

 In 1935, Franck moved to the United States, where he had accepted a professorship at Johns Hopkins University.
 The laboratory there was poorly equipped compared to the one in Göttingen, but he received $10,000 for equipment from the Rockefeller Foundation.
 A more intractable problem was that the university had no money to hire skilled staff.
 Franck was concerned about his family members remaining in Germany, and needed money to help them emigrate.
 He therefore accepted an offer from the University of Chicago, where his work on photosynthesis had attracted interest, in 1938.

 Franck's first paper there, co-authored with Edward Teller, was on photochemical processes in crystals.
 Hans Gaffron became his collaborator.
 They were joined by Pringsheim, who escaped from Belgium after the German invasion.
 Franck arranged a position for Pringsheim at his laboratory.
 Both his daughters and their families moved to the United States, and he was also able to bring out his elderly mother and aunt.
-He became a naturalised United States citizen on 21 July 1941, so he was not an enemy alien when the United States declared war on Germany on 11 December 1941.
+He became a naturalized US citizen on 21 July 1941, so he was not an enemy alien when the United States declared war on Germany on 11 December 1941.
 His daughters still were, though, so they were restricted from travelling, and could not take care of their mother when she fell ill and died on 10 January 1942, although they were permitted to attend her funeral.

-In February 1942, Arthur H. Compton established its Metallurgical Laboratory at the University of Chicago.
+In February 1942, Arthur Compton established its Metallurgical Laboratory at the University of Chicago.
 As part of the Manhattan Project, its mission was to build nuclear reactors to create plutonium that would be used in atomic bombs.
 The Metallurgical Laboratory's Chemistry Division was initially headed by Frank Spedding, but he preferred hands on work to administration.
 Compton then turned to Franck, with some trepidation owing to his German background.
 Compton later wrote:

 In addition to heading the Chemistry Division, Franck was also the chairman of the Metallurgical Laboratory's Committee on Political and Social Problems regarding the atomic bomb, which consisted of himself and Donald J. Hughes, J. J. Nickson, Eugene Rabinowitch, Glenn T. Seaborg, J. C. Stearns and Leó Szilárd.
 In 1945, Franck warned Henry A. Wallace of their fears that "mankind has learned to unleash atomic power without being ethically and politically prepared to use it wisely."
 The committee compiled what became known as the Franck Report.
 Finished on 11 June 1945, it recommended that the atomic bombs not be used on the Japanese cities without warning.
 In any event, the Interim Committee decided otherwise.